MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 ## Create an Azure Function App

 This example uses an Azure Function App for data insertion and retrieval.
-Our Unity app will send HTTP requests to an Azure HTTP trigger function.
+Our Unity app will send HTTP requests to an Azure HTTP triggered Function.
 1. In the [Azure portal](https://portal.azure.com) click **Create a resource**, type "function app" in the search bar and then click **Function App** and select **Create**.

   ![new function app](media/fbauth_new-function-app.png)